isomerpages/moe-oneschoolbus/_guides-for-bus-operators/Getting Started for Bus Operators.md

 - If you would like to add data via an Excel template, click on the link below:
    [How do I bulk add or update data using Excel?](https://www.notion.so/How-do-I-bulk-add-or-update-data-using-excel-7a3fd58c3ce64784a377c27b36b3bb4b?pvs=21).

-You may use the following diagram below to guide you on which data entry method to use.